apache/cassandra-java-driver/manual/statements/built/README.md

 ### Setting additional options

-As in the case of the usual statements, you can also set additional options for given statement, such as, consistency level (with `setConsistencyLevel`), enable/disable tracing (with `enableTracing`/`disableTracing`), retry policy (with `setRetryPolicy`), etc.
+As in the case of regular statements, you can also set options on built statements, such as the consistency level (with `setConsistencyLevel`), enable/disable tracing (with `enableTracing`/`disableTracing`), specify retry policy (with `setRetryPolicy`), etc.

-Note: the call to these functions changes the object type from `BuiltStatement` to the `Statement` or `RegularStatement`.
+Note: the call to these functions changes the object type from `BuiltStatement` to `Statement` or `RegularStatement`, so you won't be able to use functions specific to `BuiltStatement` without explicit casting.